polyphant1/polyphant1.github.io/_posts/2015-10-10-nature-physics-publications.md

 <br><center>
 ![citation age](/images/nature2.jpg)
 </center><br>
+<center>*The major sub fields in physics arranged as an artificial network to show those that reference each other.
+Self-connecting loops represent references within the field.*</center>

 Of course, there is a sub-context to this.
 Nuclear and particle physics, like astronomy and astrophysics, require very large, very expensive experimental apparatus, involving teams of hundreds, if not thousands of collaborators to function and process the data.
 Each member of such a team obviously wants to be recognised for their work, and the current metric in academia for doing so is through authorship.
 The shelf life of such research is also quite low since many such papers are technical summaries of experimental apparatus or approaches that are soon superseded by bigger and better approaches, which is certainly not something that should be discouraged.